-- The original Certificate to be re-keyed has not been revoked; - The new public key has not been blacklisted for any reason; and - All details within the Certificate remain accurate and no new or additional validation is required.
+- The original Certificate to be re-keyed has not been revoked: - The new Public Key has not been blacklisted for any reason; and - All details within the Certificate remain accurate and no new or additional validation is required.

-Issuing CAs may re-key Certificates which have either been previously renewed or previously re-keyed (subject to the points above).
+GlobalSign may re-key Certificates which have either been previously renewed or previously re-keyed (subject to the limitations above).
 The original Certificate may be revoked after re-key is complete; however, the original Certificate must not be further renewed, re-keyed or modified.